reactive-streams/reactive-streams-jvm/tck/README.md

 In order to configure these timeouts (for example when running on a slow continious integtation machine), you can either:

-**Use env variables** to set these timeouts, in which case the you can just:
+**Use env variables** to set these timeouts, in which case the you can do:

 ```bash
 export DEFAULT_TIMEOUT_MILLIS=300